-Thought provoking talk at Stellenbosch University, where he highlighted three fundamental concepts, strategic to my interest; Sport, Inclusivity, and Diversity.
-I was curious to know more, and arranged a coffee.
+After a thought provoking talk at Stellenbosch University, where he highlighted three fundamental concepts, strategic to my interest; Sport, Inclusivity, and Diversity, I was curious to know more, and arranged a coffee with Eli Wolff.

 Eli is married to Cheri Blauwet, former Paralympian wheelchair racer and current head of the International Paralympic Medical Committee.
 After my coffee with Eli, I managed to sneak into the International Olympic Committee Conference: Advanced team physician course (OOPS!!
 I wanted to introduce myself as Dr Joseph, with a whisper, ‘not medical though’).
 Thanks Cheri, you delivered an excellent talk.
 It was the first time ever that the Paralympic representatives were Included in this course.
 Observing Eli’s relationship with Cheri is something I will cherish for the rest of my life…